ibexa/documentation-user/docs/getting_started/dashboard/dashboard.md

 # Dashboard

 Dashboard is the first screen that you see after you log into [[= product_name =]].
-It provides users a quick overview about specific content to make better business decisions based on data and work more efficiently with a clear and easy access to important information.
+It provides users a quick overview about specific content to make better business decisions based on data and work more efficiently with a clear and effortless access to important information.

 Default dashboard in [[= product_name_headless =]] contains the following blocks: